richardkxu/distributed-pytorch/README.md

 - Download the ImageNet dataset and move validation images to labeled subfolders
     - To do this, you can use the following script: https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh
     - on HAL cluster, use `/home/shared/imagenet/raw/`
-- Install NVIDIA `Apex`
+- Install NVIDIA `Apex` (not required for PyTorch > 1.6.0)
     ```
     $ git clone https://github.com/NVIDIA/apex
     $ cd apex
     $ pip install -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" ./
     ```

+## Updates since the tutorial was written
+- automatic mixed precision (AMP) training in now native in PyTorch 1.6.
+Use `torch.cuda.amp` instead of `apex.amp`.
+See https://pytorch.org/blog/accelerating-training-on-nvidia-gpus-with-pytorch-automatic-mixed-precision/ for more details.
+- in addition to FP16-FP32 mixed-precision training, people in the industry start to use quantization-aware training (QAT) using INT8 for even better perfomance.
+Checkout this post from NVIDIA: https://developer.nvidia.com/blog/improving-int8-accuracy-using-quantization-aware-training-and-the-transfer-learning-toolkit/.

 ## FP16 and FP32 mixed precision distributed training with NVIDIA `Apex` (Recommended)
-Note: automatic mixed precision training in now native in PyTorch 1.6.
-See https://pytorch.org/blog/accelerating-training-on-nvidia-gpus-with-pytorch-automatic-mixed-precision/ for more details.

 References: